checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Declaration-Checking.md

   `*(p + 2)` has rvalue bounds of `bounds(unknown)`. `*(p + 2)` has type `int`,
   and integers do not have bounds.
 - **LValue bounds**: The bounds of an lvalue expression `e`.
-These bounds determine whether it is valid to access memory using `e`, and should be the range (or a subrange) of an object in memory.
+These bounds determine whether it is valid to access memory using the lvalue produced by `e`, and should be the range (or a subrange) of an object in memory.
 LValue bounds are used to check that a memory access is within bounds.
   - Example: If `p` is a non-array-typed variable, then the lvalue bounds of `p` are `bounds(&p, &p + 1)`.
   - Example: If `p` is a variable with declared bounds of `bounds(p, p + 3)`,